brushnit/Squad-Invasion-Statistics/README.md

 ## Notes:

-JSON 'DBLog_Games_2023_10_08.json' is an example of a suitable math log JSON.
+JSON 'DBLog_Games_2023_10_08.json' is an example of a suitable match log JSON.
 It contains match data from March 1st, 2023 to October 8th, 2023.

 Creates duplicate of invasionlayers.csv, invasionlevels.csv, or invasionlayersSE.csv with appended fields for # attack wins, # defense wins, attack win %, defend win %, and # of matches.